junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 ## emergency contraception

 If you had sex without birth control or your condom broke, you can still prevent pregnancy with birth control pills.
 This is called emergency contraception and it works during the first 5 days after you had sex, the sooner you take it, the better it will work.
-See pages 394 and 395.
+See pages [page 394](#page-394)and [page 395](#page-395).